Sonophoto/ArduinoProjects/README.md

 Scans for TPA81 thermal cameras on I2C bus and returns 10 data bytes from each device found.
 ### STUB ONLY:
 #### Weathino:
 This is just a stub for a simple Arduino "weather station" fine place to start yours ;-) Note: I don't claim the name "Weathino" its fair game AFAIK.
+If you are interested in weather codes you might like this python script that looks up weather forecasts by locating your IP address: https://github.com/Sonophoto/PythonNotes/tree/master/weatherLookup

 Some projects may require you to install other (3rd party) libraries before they will compile and run.